Former Presidents

 Born: 1939, Milan, Italy

-Italian law professor Fausto Pocar was the Tribunal’s President until 16 November 2008.
-He was elected to that position by his fellow judges on 17 November 2005.
+Italian law professor Fausto Pocar was the Tribunal’s President between November 2005 and November 2008.
 He had previously served as the Vice-President between March 2003 and November 2005.
-Judge Pocar has been a Tribunal judge since 1 February 2000, re-elected twice by the UN General Assembly in 2001 and 2005.
+Judge Pocar has been a Tribunal judge since 1 February 2000.

 Judge Pocar is Professor of International Law at the Law Faculty of the University of Milan, where he has also served as the Dean of the Faculty of Political Sciences and as the Vice-Rector.
-He is the author of numerous publications on International Law, including human rights and humanitarian law, Private International Law and European Law.
-He has lectured at The Hague Academy of International Law and is a member and treasurer of the Institut de Droit International, as well as a member of several other international law associations.
+He is the author of numerous publications on International Law, including Human Rights and Humanitarian Law, Private International Law and European Law.
+He has lectured at The Hague Academy of International Law.
+He is a member of the board of the Institute of International Law and Vice-President of San Remo’s Institute of International Humanitarian Law, as well as a member of several other international law associations.

 Judge Pocar has a long standing experience in UN activities, in particular in the field of human rights and humanitarian law.
 He has served for 16 years (1984-2000) as a member of the Human Rights Committee under the International Covenant on Civil and Political Rights and has been its Chairman (1991-92) and Rapporteur (1989-90).
 Further, he was appointed Special Representative of the UN High Commissioner for Human Rights for visits to Chechnya and the Russian Federation during the 1995-6 conflict.